 When it comes to taking photos on your phone, there are a few simple things to remember that will help you get better images of the eclipse.
 First of all, don’t zoom in.
 I know it will be tempting, but just trust me.
 You can always crop it later if you need to and this way, you’ll have to deal with less grain.

 Secondly, remember to cover your camera phone lens with your eclipse glasses.
 This will keep your photo from being too overexposed by the bit of the sun that isn’t blocked by the moon.
 Finally, consider adding some cool gear to your mobile camera set up, including additional lenses or shooting through a telescope.

-Where To Stay in Ohio
+Where To Stay In Ohio For The Eclipse

 There will be many people looking for places to stay when they come to Ohio to view the eclipse.
 One popular option around the country during the 2017 eclipse was camping.
 It’s affordable, it’s focused on the great outdoors, and if you plan it right, you won’t even have to leave your campsite to enjoy the eclipse.

 There are dozens of campgrounds along the path of totality during the eclipse, including state parks around Hamilton, Dayton, and most of northwest Ohio.
 Cuyahoga Valley National Park will likely be a prime destination for eclipse viewers, but unfortunately, guests are not permitted to camp within the park.
 Luckily, several state parks in the area do offer camping.